Solutions for Thompson Lake dam prove elusive

 OXFORD — After voting unanimously at their last meeting to scrap the rehabilitation of the Thompson Lake dam, selectmen Thursday looked at short- and long-term possibilities.

 Selectman Caldwell Jackson suggested replacing stop logs for $50,000 to $100,000 rather than a complete rehabilitation for more than $1 million this year.
-He said replacing the logs would give the board time to develop a plan with officials from Otisfield, Poland and Casco which also border the lake.
+He said replacing the logs would give the board time to develop a plan with officials from the other towns bordering the lake, Otisfield, Poland and Casco.

 Board Chairman Scott Hunter said other towns have signaled an unwillingness to incur significant costs without receiving an ownership stake.